joses90/codingame/README.md

 # Codingame
-My Codingame solutions to the different challenges, it will be divided into folders per level of difficulty:
+My Codingame solutions to the different challenges (https://www.codingame.com/training)
+The challenges will be divided into folders per level of difficulty:
 - Easy:
 	- THE DESCENT
 	- HORSE-RACING DUALS